Can't Catch Me Now: Commercial performance

 "Can't Catch Me Now" debuted at number 56 on the US Billboard Hot 100 issued for November 18, 2023.
 In Canada, the song peaked at number 42 on the Canadian Hot 100 issued for December 2, 2023, and was certified platinum by Music Canada.
 It reached number 12 on the UK Singles Chart.
 "Can't Catch Me Now" received a gold certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it her 16th-biggest song in the country in February 2024.

 In Australia, "Can't Catch Me Now" charted at number 23 and was certified platinum by the Australian Recording Industry Association (ARIA) for selling 70,000 equivalent units.
-The song entered at number 15 in New Zealand and received a gold certification from Recorded Music NZ.
+The song entered at number 15 in New Zealand and received a platinum certification from Recorded Music NZ.
 It peaked at number 43 on the Billboard Global 200.
 "Can't Catch Me Now" also reached the top 50 at number 5 in Ireland, number 25 in Lithuania, number 37 in Norway, number 44 in the Czech Republic, number 45 in the Netherlands, and number 50 in Slovakia.
 The song received gold certifications in Belgium, Brazil, France, and Poland.